 4. Tech is the ticket to the C-Suite

 Entrance to the C-suite now requires using technology to demonstrate efficiencies, according to the Association of Corporate Counsel’s Global Census.
-Justine Campbell, Deputy General Counsel of Centrica oversaw a 24 month plan covering culture, technology, value management and operations, demonstrating themselves as “an integral part of the business.“ Campbell says: “The more technology can do the basic legal work the more you realize that actually what you have to do is be a leader who can establish and motivate a great team, who can look strategically into the future and exercise judgement over what really matters.”
+Justine Campbell, Deputy General Counsel of Centrica oversaw a 24-month plan covering culture, technology, value management, and operations, demonstrating themselves as “an integral part of the business.“ Campbell says: “The more technology can do the basic legal work the more you realize that actually what you have to do is be a leader who can establish and motivate a great team, who can look strategically into the future and exercise judgment over what really matters.”
 Recent research shows that within the next three years, 60 percent of GCs expect to take on a strategic business role.

 5. Data (In-House counsel are losing out not having it)